6400, Conducting the Investigation

 6421.11 Exceptions to Meeting the Time Frame for Face-to-Face Contacts with Victims During Priority 1 and Priority 2 Investigations of Residential Child Care Operations

-The investigator may exceed the time frame for face-to-face contacts with an alleged victim during a P1 or P2 investigation only in the following situations or if one of the exceptions in 6421.12 Exceptions to Completing Face-to-Face Contacts with Victims During Priority 1 and Priority 2 Investigations of Residential Child Care Operations applies:
+The investigator may exceed the time frame for face-to-face contacts with an alleged victim during a P1 or P2 investigation if one of the exceptions in section 6421.12 Exceptions to Completing Face-to-Face Contacts with Victims During Priority 1 and Priority 2 Investigations of Residential Child Care Operations applies.
+Otherwise, the investigator may exceed the time frame only in the following situations:

-• The alleged victim’s whereabouts are unknown during the 24-hour (P1) or 72- hour (P2) initiation time frame; or
+- the alleged victim’s whereabouts are unknown during the 24-hour (P1) or 72-hour (P2) initiation time frame;

-• The alleged victim was identified after the required time frame to conduct face-to-face contact.
+- the alleged victim was identified and added to the investigation after the required time frame to conduct face-to-face contact.

 If one of these exceptions applies, the investigator must make face-to-face contact with the alleged victim within 24 hours (P1) or 72 hours (P2) after the alleged victim’s whereabouts become known or the alleged victim is identified.